 We have seven reserved parking spots in the gravel lot across the street from our entrance.
 These are marked with Float Milwaukee reserved signs.
 Additionally, street parking is all around us.
 It is unlimited and free all the way down Freshwater Way, and free but limited to two or three hours on 2nd Street and Pittsburgh.

 Are there any specials going on?

-We also offer an overnight float once per month on the first Friday of the month.
-Pricing is $275 if one room is booked, $225 each if two rooms are booked, $175 each if three rooms are booked, or $150 each if more than three rooms are booked.
+We offer an ongoing overnight float once per month.
+Pricing is $275 if one room is booked, $235 each if two rooms are booked, $200 each if three rooms are booked, or $175 each if more than three rooms are booked.
 Please call or email if interested.

 Can I float if I’m on my period?